Blackstone (BX) Investment Thesis

 Strong in PE/infra; growing credit & insurance

-Strong in PE and infrastructure with growing credit and insurance capabilities.
-Expanding Japan expertise and insurance platform through Global Atlantic.
-Forward P/E roughly in line with BX at ~21x.
+Strong in PE and infrastructure, with growing credit and insurance through Global Atlantic.
+Expanding Japan expertise.
+Forward P/E of ~21x is roughly in line with BX.
+KKR has been particularly aggressive in Asia and infrastructure.

 Apollo Global